Airport lounge reviews, flight reviews and travel inspiration

 Cons:

-• Limited power ports at some seating areas
+• Limited power ports at some seating area

 • No sparkling wine included in the complimentary drinks